We’ve all made mistakes

 - Will the tactic or procedure help to serve my client’s actual legal interests?

-- What short term benefit will result from the use of the procedure or tactic?
+- Which short term benefits will result from the use of the procedure or tactic?

 - What long term benefit will result from the use of the procedure of tactic?

-- What short term harm will result from the use of the procedure or tactic?
+- Which short term harms will result from the use of the procedure or tactic?

 - What long term harm will result from the use of the procedure or tactic?